ansys/review-bot/README.rst

 Subsequent sections explain how to obtain these tokens and set them up for your project.

-Ensure that you keep your tokens confidential and do not share them publicly.Additionally, always follow the best security practices to protect your project and data from unauthorized access.
+Ensure that you keep your tokens confidential and do not share them publicly.
+Additionally, always follow the best security practices to protect your project and data from unauthorized access.